mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 ---

-"Hey... what did you mean this morning?"
-I asked Melna as she got dressed for the day.
-"You mentioned you could feel a chill."

-She responded, "Oh nothing.
-Just an observation."

-I could hear the lie.
-Why would she lie?

-I suggested to her, "If there's something you know-"

-"-I wouldn't be able to tell you anyway."
+I entered the dressing room as Melna was putting on her fidelant attire so I could help her tie the knots of her complex robes.
+I spoke not with my tongues but with my the cold of my fingers.

 She moved to the mirror and I followed her.
 The growing light of Ara had been shining through the window, and it bounced off the mirror and into my eyes as I walked toward it.
-I put my arm up to shield the light while it missed her completely.
-She proceeded to wrap and tighten the mauve-dyed waist belt of Heiko around her fidelant robes.
-I remembered dying the belt in Pohua, worrying about the consistency and the fastness.
-I knew all of its imperfections, but Melna didn't seem to mind.
+I put my arm up to shield the light while she stood just barely in it.

+She proceeded to wrap her cape around her shoulders and I took up the tying of her waistbelt behind her.
+The mauve color of Heiko shined proudly in the daylight.
+I remembered dying them in Pohua, taking every care to ensure that the dye was consistent and fast to the cloth, but still I saw all of its imperfections whenever I looked at it.
+Melna didn't seem to mind.

+"This morning, you mentioned the cold air," I spoke hesitantly.

+She didn't respond.

 "The farmers have a responsibility, you know," I tried again to persuade her, "If a temperature drift is coming, we need to know so we aren't caught by an early-"

-"Liffa...
-I've already told you all that I know.
+"Liffa... we've been over this.
 If I had evidence of drift, I would tell you."

 She was a stone wall of secrets, and I was unsatisfied until I could break through.
 But it was unfair of me to keep pushing on it when I knew she was bound to her duties.
 I wasn't letting her go without a promise.

 I placed a hand on her bare shoulder, and pleaded, "Look me in the eye.
 Look at me and tell me you are not keeping secrets from your village.
-From your family."
+From your bounds."

-She looked at me through the mirror for a moment, searching for motives in a face of none.
+She looked at me through the mirror for a moment, searching for motives in an innocent face.

 "I don't have time for this," she said coldly.

 I let out a frustrated sigh and made my way to the doorway of her room.

 Before I could leave, she said, "Liffa..."

 I stopped without turning.

-"Don't tell Kipnu."
+"You know I love you."

 I left.